FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/Training Unit/Content/content_template.md

 ### Accessibility

-Using headings and subheadings, lists and alternative text for images is extremly important so as to ensure accessibility of the content for people with impairments.
+Using headings and subheadings, lists and alternative text for images is extremely important so as to ensure accessibility of the content for people with impairments.
 Also, take care to choose the appropriate color pallette for images.

 ### Tables